 Nowadays, many businesses find it challenging to get employees in the same room at the same time.
 Microsoft Teams makes it easy for team members to communicate remotely, removing the need for users to use email or show up in person.

-Instead, Teams give users the ability to fire up a video, post messages to members in specific teams, share files, and to get your colleagues’ attention in a channel conversation or chat.
+Instead, Teams give users the ability to fire up a video, post messages to members in specific teams, share files, and get their colleagues’ attention in a channel conversation or chat.
 It’s hard to believe that such a powerful tool is so easy to use, and it saves you the hassle of switching between software and email accounts.

 Project Management Made Easier